massgov/MDO-Standards/README.md

 ###### AWS EC2
 Amazon Web Services' EC2 instances are the preferred medium for offsite compute resources, both from an access and interoperability standpoint.
-You can find a guide on EC2 basics [here]() and a tool which will allow you to search for compute instances and compare costs given project requirements, [here]().
+You can find a guide on EC2 basics [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) and a tool which will allow you to search for compute instances and compare costs given project requirements, [here](http://www.ec2instances.info/).
 The MDO standard with respect to OS is Ubuntu for all EC2 instances, unless otherwise required.

+* Connecting to an Instance

+Connecting to any EC2 instance should be done via ssh tunnel using a locally generated private-public key pair.
+See the section on ssh within identity management for more information on key pairs and how to create them.
+[comment]: # (may need to update if we do vpc option)

+* Efficient Use and Power v.
+Cost

+It is important to efficiently use the compute resources while they are being rented.
+Therefore, whenever possible, code should be written in such a way to reduce processing time and minimize idle resources by leveraging parallelism, more efficient code in other packages, and other tools which optimize code, such as [cython](https://github.com/cython/cython).

+It is clear that power and cost will be at the forefront of the decision process when selecting compute resources

 #### Storage